nicolasdao/template-empty-python/README.md

 ## Building and distributing this package

-> Tl;dr, `make bp` builds and publishes your package to https://pypi.org.
+> Tl;dr, Update the version in the `setup.cfg` file, and then run `make bp` to build and publish your package to https://pypi.org.

+__IMPORTANT:__ First, make sure you've updated the version in the the `setup.cfg` file.

 To build your package, run: